tmtsmrsl/uconline_poc_etl/README.md

 5. Store the embeddings of the documents in a vector database.

 If you want to do step 4 and 5 using Azure Search vector database and OpenAI text embeddings, you can use the `ETL/notebook/azure_vector_db_loading.ipynb` notebook.
+Make sure to have a `.env` file in the main directory following the format on the `.env.sample` file.

 If you want to do step 4 and 5 using open-source tech stacks (Zilliz vector database and BGE-M3 embeddings), you can use the `ETL/notebook/zilliz_vector_db_loading.ipynb` notebook.
+Make sure to add the necessary environment variables to Kaggle secrets.